zcvele/OfficeDocs-SkypeForBusiness/Teams/block-download-meeting-recording.md

 ---
-title: Block the download of Teams meeting recording and transcript files from SharePoint or OneDrive ms.reviewer: samust ms.author: wlibebe
+title: Prevent users from downloading Teams channel and meeting recordings or transcripts in OneDrive and SharePoint ms.reviewer: samust ms.author: wlibebe
 author: wlibebe